-The horizontal fissures emerge because all forms of retail labour are not easily captured and controlled.
-Service labour-intensive workplaces paradoxically prioritise formal work over interactive and emotional labour (Sallaz, 2010).
+The horizontal fissures are that not all forms of retail labour are easily captured and controlled.
+Drawing on Bourdieu (1984), Sallaz (2010) analyses service labour-intensive workplaces as paradoxically prioritising formal work over interactive and emotional labour.
 Given that working in a retail environment involves customer-facing and customer service roles, this prioritisation of goal and target-oriented activity over softer, customer focussed interpersonal interactions is problematic.
-Retail work also includes a series of one-to-one interactions that significantly influence customer satisfaction (Leidner, 1993).
-While management seeks to influence customer feelings through the close management of employees' emotional displays (Hochschild, 1985), there is a significant barrier to mobilising these kinds of symbolic labour in a big data regime (Sallaz, 2010).
+Retail work also includes a series of one-to-one interactions that significantly influence customer satisfaction (Leidner, 1992).
+While management seeks to influence customer feelings through the close management of employees' emotional displays (Horschild, 1985), Sallaz (2010: 300) argues that there is a significant barrier to mobilising these kinds of symbolic labour in a big data regime.
 Competition demands high levels of service, but the operational mechanisms and key performance indicators (KPIs) used in big data environments are not designed to encompass this symbolic labour.
 While workers engage in interactive and emotional labour continually in their roles, their performance is only assessed on formal labour in the data infrastructure of the retail store.
 As such, disciplinary techniques are still employed in retail environments to govern symbolic labour, in continual oscillation with control techniques that govern formal work and monitor performance.
 These different modes of power in the workplace impact upon the experience of work for the labourer and create a work world that is paradoxical, contradictory and confusing while still being quantified and tightly regulated.
-The worker becomes an interface (Lazzarato, 1996) between the different functions and levels of hierarchy in the workplace, continually moving between disciplinary and control regimes and embodying these in their labour practices - and therefore always being monitored by different techniques, for different (or nonexistent) reward and punishment mechanisms.
+The worker becomes an interface (Lazzarato, 1996) between the different functions and levels of hierarchy in the workplace, continually moving between disciplinary and control regimes and embodying these in their labour practices - and therefore always being monitored by different techniques, for different (or non-existent) reward and punishment mechanisms.